nicocodiaz/w5-discuss-questions-jordannholmes/README_Week6.md

 key: Loads data from the RStudio profile, useful for graphing and plotting data.

-Example for creating a plot graph with the provided data in RStudio
+Example for creating a plot graph with the provided data in RStudio:

 	 library(Tr8Plants)
 	 library(Tr8Plants)